-The temporal element of situational awareness refers to factors such as speed through the water and over the ground, and estimated times at specific critical points in the voyage.8 System situational awareness refers to full knowledge of the current status and operations of all critical systems on board and what their status might be at any particular moment.9 Geographical situational awareness refers to maintaining awareness of a vessel's position in relation to other firmly fixed features, such as piers or moored ships.10 Environmental situational awareness refers to meteorological or natural factors, such as the glare of the sun, and finally, tactical situational awareness refers to one's awareness of the capabilities of the ship under the current conditions but also in the event of failure.11 As we examine this event, we will focus on temporal, situational, and geographical, situational awareness.
+The temporal element of situational awareness refers to factors such as speed through the water and over the ground, and estimated times at specific critical points in the voyage.
+System situational awareness refers to full knowledge of the current status and operations of all critical systems on board and what their status might be at any particular moment.
+Geographical situational awareness refers to maintaining awareness of a vessel's position in relation to other firmly fixed features, such as piers or moored ships.
+Environmental situational awareness refers to meteorological or natural factors, such as the glare of the sun, and finally, tactical situational awareness refers to one's awareness of the capabilities of the ship under the current conditions but also in the event of failure.
+As we examine this event, we will focus on temporal, situational, and geographical, situational awareness.

 It appears there was a temporal loss of situational awareness based on the angle of the ship toward the pier, which did not allow for any contingencies such as a failure of the astern propulsion, as well as the speed over ground of 1.4 knots as the ship approached the berth.
-We should also consider that what appears to be a loss of temporal situational awareness by Captain Barron as the ship approached the berth may be the manifestation of uncertainty on the part of the trainee in the trainee/licensee relationship.
+We should also consider that what

-7 Crowch, Timothy, Navigating the Human Element, pg.96
+&lt;sup>7 Crowch, Timothy, Navigating the Human Element, pg.96